Mc-Zen/tidy/README.md

 /// >>> my-square(4) == 16
 #let my-square(n) = n * n
 ``` -->
 A few test assertion functions are available to improve readability, simplicity, and error messages.
 Currently, these are `eq(a, b)` for equality tests, `ne(a, b)` for inequality tests and `approx(a, b, eps: 1e-10)` for floating point comparisons.
-These assertion helper functions are always available within docstring tests.
+These assertion helper functions are always available within doc-comment tests.

 ## Changelog